koendv/openscad-raspberrypi/README.md

 ## Downloads

-- [Binaries](https://github.com/koendv/openscad-raspberrypi/releases) for raspberry pi and others.
+- [Binaries](https://github.com/koendv/openscad-raspberrypi/releases) for raspberry pi, linux, windows, and macosx.

 If you like this, maybe you want to buy me a cup of tea: